Starting seeds properly can make or break your entire growing season! Here are our best tips and tricks for starting seeds indoors.

 Before You Start Seeds

-- Don’t start your seeds too early, especially tomatoes!
+- Don’t start your seeds too early, especially tomatoes.
 Most annual flowers and vegetables should be sown indoors about 6 weeks before the last frost in your area.
+See our Best Planting Dates for Seeds chart so you get the timing right.

 - You may have to soak, scratch, or chill seeds before planting, as directed on packet.

 - Use clean containers.
 Most seed catalogs offer seedling flats, peat pots, and other growing containers, but egg carton compartments make good containers, too.
-Be sure to poke holes in the sides near the bottom of the containers you use.
+Be sure to poke holes in the sides near the bottom of the containers you use in order to allow excess water to drain.

 - Label your containers now!
 There’s nothing more frustrating than forgetting what you planted.